-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed b by the Registrant \boxtimes
+Filed by the Registrant

-by a Party other than the Registrant
+Filed by Registra a Party other than the unt

-the appropriate box:
+Check the appropriate box:

-Preliminary Proxy Statement
+X Preliminary Proxy Statement

-• sion Only (as permitted by Rule 14a-6(e)(2))
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

 Definitive Proxy Statement

 Definitive Additional Materials

-Soliciting Material under §240.14a-1 2
+Soliciting Material under §240.14a-12

 MYR Group Inc.

 (Name of Registrant as Specified In Its Charter)

-QI
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Pavme name of Pent of Filing Fee (Check the appropriat erson(s) Filing Proxy Statement, if other than the Registrant)
+Paymer nt of Filing Fee (Check the appropriate box):

-• No fee required. - COOM).
+X No fee required.

-Fee computed on table below per Exc hange Act Rules 14a-6(i)(1) and 0-11.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

 (1) Title of each class of securities to which transaction applies:

 (2) Aggregate number of securities to which transaction applies:

-value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the calculated and state how it was determined):
+(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate val ue of transaction:
+(4) Proposed maximum aggregate value of transaction:

 (5) Total fee paid:

 Fee paid previously with preliminary materials.

-• • set as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the entify the previous filing by registration statement number, or the Form or Schedule
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

 (1) Amount Previously Paid:

-(2) Form, Schedule or Registration St atement No.:
+(2) Form, Schedule or Registration Statement No.:

 (3) Filing Party:

 (4) Date Filed: